 The implementation of the new Telecommunications Act appears to be quite difficult and slow process.
 The fixed telephony operator seems to be very innovative in trying to maintain its monopolistic position and in non complying to the regulation, the most obvious being delay in concluding agreements for inter network connections and in unbundling the local loop.
 Internet service providers and providers of telephone over Internet (VoIP) complain that Telekom discriminates against them in regard of the tariffs for leased lines in comparison to the Telekom's subsidiary SIOL (dominant Internet provider).
 Also, they argue that the Agency for Telecommunications, Broadcasting and Post does not regulate the market efficiently although it has the authority to do so (Finance, 2003).
-While this can to a certain extent be explained by the lack of experience and of qualified personnel63 in the Agency it seems that the political will to implement regulation might also be lacking.
+While this can to a certain extent be explained by the lack of experience and of qualified personnel88 in the Agency it seems that the political will to implement regulation might also be lacking.
 Such developments do not benefit the development of telecommunications market in Slovenia and could hamper the implementation of different projects related to Information society.

-IV.2.2. eCommerce
+F.2.2. eCommerce

 E-commerce as the most important Information society service was legally settled in 2000 by the adoption of Electronic Commerce and Electronic Signature Act, harmonised with EU legislation.
 One of the most important aims of the Act is to encourage technological development of the eCommerce by abolishing all normative obstacles to eCommerce and by making eSignature (digital signature technology) equal to hand signature.
 The Act provides clear rules in the field of electronic message exchange, the use of eSignature and the rules, which settle the acting of the eSignature verifiers.
 The Act also enables international recognition of the electronic signature (Kmet, 2001).
-Pursuant to the law on eCommerce, two providers of eSignature are certified in Slovenia, the Faculty for Electrical Engineering and
+Pursuant to the law on eCommerce, two providers of eSignature are certified in Slovenia, the Faculty for Electrical Engineering and Computer Science and Government Centre for Informatics.
+However, eSignature has not been widely used till now, which may be explained by the lack of eServices requiring the use of eSignature.
+Nevertheless, rather early adoption of law on eCommerce can be assessed as a good foundation for further diffusion of eBusiness.
+It can also be expected that the use of digital signature technology will increase in the near future in parallel to wider range of eServices (for instance via implementation of eGovernment project) (see Sections B.4 and E.2.8).

-63 The main reason behind this lack of experience is that ATRP is a newly established institution.
+88 The main reason behind this lack of experience is that ATRP is a newly established institution.
 Its employees have almost no experiences in telecommunication market regulation from their previous jobs.
 They need a lot of additional learning (e.g. from regulatory authorities in EU member states) and practice to be able to regulate the market efficiently.